Dod Law is Fully Operational and Available During the COVID-19 Crisis. Contact Us for a Free Phone Consultation Today!

 Suppose you stop at the grocery store on your way home from work after a long day.
 You’re exhausted, low on energy, and you hurriedly go through your grocery list one item at a time.
 You put a couple of things on the bottom shelf of your grocery cart after your basket is full and make your way to the long line to check out.
 By the time you go through the checkout, in your rush to get home, you forget about the groceries on the bottom shelf.
 You take your cart filled with groceries to feed your family and make your way towards your vehicle.
 On the way, you’re stopped by the store’s security team and accused of shoplifting.

-If you have been arrested for theft in Southern California, the effects could be far-reaching and permanently affect your reputation.
+If you have been arrested for theft in Southern California, the effects of having a crime on your record could be far-reaching and permanently affect your reputation.
 False accusations can happen, and you can be arrested for being in the wrong place at the wrong time.
 If caught in a situation like this, you need the skilled legal assistance of a San Diego theft attorney.
 That’s Dod Law, APC, in Vista and Downtown San Diego, led by Dod Ghassemkhani.

 In a career that includes working on more than 6,500 cases, Dod brings 16 years of experience to create strong representation in fighting for your rights.
 He and his legal team are knowledgeable, aggressive, and dependable in their effort to help you overcome criminal charges.